-The Mid-Atlantic/Northeast Visibility Union (MANEVU) is submitting comments to the U.S. Environmental Protection Agency (EPA) on its proposed Air Plan Approval; Washington; Regional Haze State Implementation Plan for the Second Implementation Period [90 Fed.
+The Mid-Atlantic/Northeast Visibility Union (MANEVU) is submitting comments to the U.S. Environmental Protection Agency (EPA) on its proposed Air Plan Approval; South Carolina; Second Planning Period Regional Haze Plan [90 Fed.
 Reg.
-34792 (July 24, 2025)].
+36005 (July 31, 2025)].
 These comments are the consensus views of the MANEVU non-federal members and are not intended to represent the views of the Tribal members or federal agency partners in MANEVU.

-The EPA is proposing to fully approve Washington's SIP, submitted to the EPA on January 28, 2022.
-In doing so, "the EPA notes that it is the Agency's policy, as announced in the EPA's recent approval of the West Virginia Regional Haze SIP, [citation omitted] that where the State has considered the four statutory factors, and visibility conditions for a Class I area impacted by a State are projected to be below the [Uniform Rate of Progress] in 2028, the State has presumptively demonstrated reasonable progress for the second implementation period for that area."
+The EPA is proposing to fully approve South Carolina's SIP, submitted to the EPA on March 3, 2022.
+In doing so, the "EPA notes that it is the Agency's policy, as announced in the recent proposed action for West Virginia's Regional Haze SIP for the second planning period, that, where visibility conditions for a Class I area impacted by a State are below the [Uniform Rate of Progress] and the State has evaluated potential control measures and considered the four statutory factors, the State will have presumptively demonstrated reasonable progress for the second planning period for that area" (citations omitted).
 [90 Fed.
-Reg., at 34796] It is MANEVU's position that this policy is not permissible under the statutory language of the Clean Air Act.
+Reg., at 36017] It is MANEVU's position that this policy is not permissible under the statutory language of the Clean Air Act.